 The receiver shall detect the deskew sync pattern and initiate deskew calibration upon detection.
-The transmitter deskew sequence transmission shall be initiated under the transmitter configuration control.
+The transmitter deskew sequence transmission shall be initiated under the transmitter configuration control on all active lanes simultaneously.
 The start-of-transmission sequence is described in Table 16, and the end-of-transmission sequence is described in Table 17.